Fleuronic/Cubby/README.md

 ### Collection

-Create, fetch bins from, or update collections that contain your Swift structs.
+Create, fetch from, or update collections that contain your Swift structs.
 To ensure a collection only contains structs of the same type, attach a schema document (see below) representing that type to the collection.
 Once attached, attempting to create a bin in a collection of a different type (i.e., one that cannot be validated by the schema) will fail.

 ```swift
 public protocol JSONBinV2APICollectionSpec: JSONBinV2APISpec {